danlabrador/personal-notion-pokedex/README.md

 # Notion Pokedex

-This JavaScript application fetches data about Pokemon from the PokeAPI.
+This JavaScript application fetches data about Pokemon from the PokeAPI and store fetched data to a Notion database.

 ## Features